gsing35/Space-Track-API/README.md

 | `climatology` | This location's historical clear-sky rate for the month |
 | `model` | Trained model, zeroed in darkness |

-`lead_time_hours` is measured from generation time, so `/api/passes` quietly recomputes once the file is over an hour old (in memory only; if that fails it serves the file).

 ### Optimizing for time-to-image